pravega/pravega/docs/roadmap.md

 Scaling means increasing and decreasing the number of segments in a Stream based on ingestion rate or number of events being ingested, aka Scaling Policy.
-Currently, auto scaling feature is in EXPERIMENTAL stage.
-With further testing, we plan to stabilize it.
+Auto scaling is currently in EXPERIMENTAL feature.
+We plan to fine tune and stabilize it in the upcoming releases.

 ## Reader Group